joschan21/image-alt-generator/README.md

-# next-template
+# Next alt generator

-A Next.js 13 template for building apps with Radix UI and Tailwind CSS.
+A Next.js 13 project for generating image alt tags automatically and in bulk.

 ## Features